Laos27/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge
-The codes for this task are located in the repo LAOS27/sqlalchemy-challenge.
-The Precipitation Analysis and Station Analysis responses are in the "climate_starter.ipynb".
+The codes for this task are located in the repo Laos27/sqlalchemy-challenge inside the Folder SurfsUp The Precipitation Analysis and Station Analysis responses are in the "climate_starter.ipynb".

 The Flask application runs with the "app.py" file: